Contents

 Pricing:

-• It is also worth noting that most of the BDR Suite’s backup solutions are also available for free with most of the features and a strict limitation on the number of workstations/VMs/servers it can work with.
+- It is also worth noting that most of the BDR Suite’s backup solutions are also available for free with most of the features but a strict limit on the number of workstations/VMs/servers it can work with.

 Customer reviews (original spelling):